I feel like if I’m spending half my life waiting for the bus.

 I also think part of my “nihilism” comes from my understanding of science.

-Anonymous: Do you consider yourself a nihilist?
+Anonymous said: Do you consider yourself a nihilist?

 It depends on how you define nihilism.
 If you define it as the philosophy suggesting that life has no inherent meaning and that there are not objective values, yes, you could call me a nihilist.
 Although I’m not sure if I’m a proper nihilist (probably I’m not).